 Understanding how the Front Controller, Kernel and Environments Work together¶

-The section How to Master and Create new Environments explained the basics on how Symfony uses environments to run your application with different configuration settings.
+The configuration environments section explained the basics on how Symfony uses environments to run your application with different configuration settings.
 This section will explain a bit more in-depth what happens when your application is bootstrapped.
 To hook into this process, you need to understand three parts that work together:

 Usually, you will not need to define your own front controller or

-This documentation section is provided to explain what is going on behind the scenes.
+This article is provided to explain what is going on behind the scenes.